Engineering & Technology

 • 3 Credits CE

-This second course will utilize industry-standard tools, manufacturing equipment, and procedures for automated manufacturing.
+This second course will build upon skills and content from Product Design & Development - Manufacturing Principles 1.
 A hands-on approach is the focus to specialize students in manufacturing equipment maintenance, operation, and the design process for new products being built.
+Product Development - Students will utilize and learn about the manufacturing process by:

 ROBOTICS 1 | HIGH SCHOOL COURSE - SEMESTER